blanton144/computational-grad/docs/index.md

 | [PS 3](pdf/ps-3.pdf) |

 There are [general instructions](pdf/projects-general.pdf) for the class project.
-The individual projects are below (not a final list or finally revised instructions yet):
+The individual projects are below:

 | [Gravity on a mesh](pdf/project-gravity-mesh.pdf) |
 | [Point spread function of a telescope](pdf/project-telescope.pdf) |